chef-boneyard/chef-web-docs-2016/release_oec_11-0/source/migrate_to_enterprise.rst

 ..
-THIS PAGE IS IDENTICAL TO docs.opscode.com/migrate_to_enterprise.html BY DESIGN
+THIS PAGE IS IDENTICAL TO docs.getchef.com/migrate_to_enterprise.html BY DESIGN
+..
+THIS PAGE DOCUMENTS Enterprise Chef server version 11.0

 .. include:: ../../chef_master/source/migrate_to_enterprise.rst